rezaabedi1365/Linux/FileManagement/Text Editor/vi/Readme.md

 :.,$d # removes all lines starting from the current line till the end :%d # clears all line
 ```
-######  How to Delete a Single Line in Vi/Vim
-Hitting dd or D multiple times will delete several lines one by one.

-## cut , copy , past Lines

-* dd - detelte line
-* d  - cut line
-* yy - copy line
-* p  - past line

 ## Select
  * V - select line